 “The goal of DevTestOps is not to silo “Test” from Dev and Ops, but simply to raise the visibility of testers and testing as integral parts of the DevOps quality culture”

 DevTestOps highlights the key role of the tester in the development of the product along with the Ops professionals.
-DevTestOps ensures continuous feedback of testers to developers throughout the stages of product development, thus reducing business risk and the possibility of finding defects at later stages.
+DevTestOps stresses that the continuous testing framework should be integrated with the CI/CD pipeline.
+It lays most importance on the continuity of testing feedback to developers throughout the stages of product development, thus reducing business risk and the possibility of finding defects at later stages.

 In the Agile testing and development methodology, all members of a cross-functional Agile team are equally responsible for the quality of the product and the success of the project.